Previous Light:

 To help mariners enter the Mystic River and the harbor, the Morgan Point lighthouse was built in 1823.

-Silas Spicer, who became keeper in the 1850's, observed a burning vessel offshore.
-He quickly rowed to the boat in flames and rescued the captain with his wife and child, bringing them safely back to the lighthouse.
+Silas Spicer, who became keeper in the 1850s, observed a burning vessel offshore.
+He launched his rowboat and came upon a vessel in flames.
+He successfully rescued the captain, along with his wife and child, and brought them safely back to the lighthouse.

 Morgan Point had two women who were lighthouse Keepers when their husbands passed away.
 One of the female Keepers, Frances McDonald, who served from 1869 to 1871, passed her duties to her brother, Thaddeus Pecor, who went on to become one of the longest-serving keepers in history, with 48 years of service until 1919 when he retired at the age of 75.